 Get yourself a vibratory finishing machine for the best possible results in any mass finishing operation.
 When it comes to shaft polishing, a TVA(B) vibratory finisher will provide you the ultimate value for money performance.
-The bowls have an inner PU lining to protect it against friction.
+The bowls have an inner PU lining to protect them against friction.

 Centrifugal machines are the fastest across all mass finishing solutions.
 There are centrifugal barrel finishers and then there are centrifugal disc finishers.
 While the disc finishers are designed to polish small parts, the barrel finishers can handle all sorts of parts.
 Shaft polishing is one of the tasks where a centrifugal barrel finisher excels.

 Rotary barrel finishers or rotary tumblers are an ancient piece of technology that is still relevant.
-The low cost in operations and the sheer quality of finishing has made it possible for rotary tumblers to be relevant for such a long time.
+The low cost in operations and the sheer quality of finishing have made it possible for rotary tumblers to be relevant for such a long time.
 Rotary tumblers are a prime choice when it comes to shaft polishing.

 Tub vibratory finishers and linear vibratory finishing machines are the same things.
 Inovatec has an amazing lineup of equipment where the linear vibratory finishing machine plays a vital role.
-Some shafts are very long in size and shape, so a linear vibratory finisher is an ultimate tool you need.
+Some shafts are very long in size and shape, so a linear vibratory finisher is the ultimate tool you need.

 Different Shaft Polishing and Deburring